arnav-cybercodes/networking-labs/error-control.md

 # Error Control 🚀

 Error control ensures that data transmitted over a network is **accurate and reliable**.
+"In Cybersecurity, error control is the foundation of the Integrity pillar of the CIA Triad.
+Without CRC, we couldn't distinguish between a random bit-flip and a malicious packet injection."

 It is divided into two main processes: